davidpage876/landing-page/README.md

 Note that I only support modern browsers.
 Specifically, my JavaScript functionality is not supported on IE.

 * Navigation menu sometimes disappears abruptly rather than smoothly fading out.
-* Navigation menu button does not detect clicks while a transition is occuring.

 ## Design Review